-Since May 2018, nine talented South East filmmakers have received our early development or short film funding.
+Since May 2018, 12 talented South East filmmakers have received our early development or short film funding.
 Find out more about our South East crew below and get in touch if you’d like to hear more about how BFI NETWORK can help filmmakers based in the South East.

 Cover photo: Red Rover (dir Astrid Goldsmith)